Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Preliminaries

 \subsection{Spatiotemporal Gaussian Processes}

-Our goal is to estimate a spatiotemporal field, i.e., to estimate a function $f(t, p)$, $f: \R \times \Dcal \to \R$.\footnote{For simplicity of exposition, we assume the spatiotemporal field has scalar outputs.
+The goal is to estimate a spatiotemporal field, i.e., to estimate a function $f(t, p)$, $f: \R \times \Dcal \to \R$ using measurements obtained by robots.\footnote{For simplicity of exposition, we assume the spatiotemporal field has scalar outputs.
 For multidimensional outputs, we repeat for each dimension independently.} Here $t \in \R$ denotes time, and $\Dcal \subset \R^d$ is spatial domain of interest.
+The measurements (defined in~\eqref{eqn:robot_measurements}) are noisy measurements of $f$ at a fixed sampling period from each robot's position at the sampling time.